codegallivant/script-caster/README.md

 ```
 pythonw main.pyw
 ```
-Alternatively, you can just click on the file and open it with Python.
+Alternatively, you can just click on the file and open it with Python.<br>
-Upon running, the settings menu will automatically pop up, if they are not already set.
-Then you'll have to fill in several options including your details for Exterior and GitHub.
+Upon running, the settings menu will automatically pop up, if settings are not already set.
+Then you'll have to fill in several options including your details for Exterior and GitHub.<br>
+Done.

 <br>
 <br>